- Silurian (adj.)

 - simile (n.)

-- late 14c., from Latin simile "a like thing; a comparison, likeness, parallel," neuter of similis "like" (see similar).
+- late 14c., from Latin simile "a like thing; a comparison, likeness, parallel," neuter of similis "like, resembling, of the same kind" (see similar).
 Both things must be mentioned and the comparison directly stated.
 To Johnson, "A simile, to be perfect, must both illustrate and ennoble the subject."

 - similitude (n.)

-- late 14c., from Old French similitude "similarity, relationship, comparison" (13c.) and directly from Latin similitudinem (nominative similitudo) "likeness, resemblance," from similis "like" (see similar).
+- late 14c., from Old French similitude "similarity, relationship, comparison" (13c.) and directly from Latin similitudinem (nominative similitudo) "likeness, resemblance," from similis "like, resembling, of the same kind" (see similar).

 - simmer (v.)